 In our State of Digital Selling with LinkedIn report, 80% of the 862 surveyed responded their LinkedIn headshot was professional or “acceptable for business.”

 That leaves 20% of respondents with an unacceptable image or no photo!
-Don’t let a poor choice for your LinkedIn profile picture give you the appearance of being unprofessional and uncommitted to networking on LinkedIn.
+Don’t let a poor choice for your LinkedIn profile picture give you the appearance of being unprofessional and uncommitted to prospecting or networking on LinkedIn.